 The cyclical nature of sneaker trends means particular practices return to circulation like clockwork.
-In 2021, Air Jordan 1s and Nike Dunks continue to be cool again, and news of the imminent arrival of ‘Triple Black’ Air Huaraches requires a quick check of the calendar to make sure it’s not actually 2014.
+Air Jordan 1s and Nike Dunks always return to cool status, and even the ‘Triple Black’ Air Huaraches had their time in the sun.
 But one thing that has somehow been able to shrug off the sands of time is the pathological obsession with keeping sneakers from creasing.
 Well, here’s the ugly truth for the umpteenth time: shoes crease, so get over it.

 Why Creasing Happens

 It really shouldn’t need to be explained, but sneakers crease along the toe box because that is where the foot naturally flexes.

 Toe box creasing is a fact of life.
 So embrace it, and just let it happen.
 Like heel drag (which is explained in very deep detail here), creasing is simply a biomechanical function of the foot that enables natural motion.

 Sneakers generally look their best when they’re out of the box in all of their wrinkle-free glory.
 But lest they become shelf queens, never to have a foot shoved inside, is this truly indicative of how a sneaker is actually meant to appear?

 In short, most sneakers look better after they’ve been out and about.
 Walk a mile in someone else’s shoes and it becomes clear that creases add character.